Rodri-97/book-tracker/README.md

 I’ve been using [Goodreads](https://www.goodreads.com/) for years and it certainly does the job, but I find its UI clunky at times.
 Namely because of the constant full-page reloads.
 That’s why I decided to create my own version that would have a snappier, more SPA-like feel.

-Though I’m familiar with a variety of languages, I’m most comfortable with TypeScript, making it the obvious choice for this project.
-From there, I had two main options when it comes to the project’s architecture:

-- Either build a standard single-page application that would fetch user data from a separate REST API.
-In this setting, there would be a strict separation of concerns between the frontend and the backend.

-- Or use a full-stack framework to have a more cohesive codebase and remove repetition.
-At the cost of some flexibility (like the possibility to swap out or separately deploy the frontend or the backend, or write them in different languages) and of a tighter coupling of concerns.

-I decided that the trade-offs of the second option were worth it.
-Because I wanted to write my backend in TypeScript anyway and I thought the first option would add a lot of unnecessary overhead in the context of this project.
-Additionally, this application requires some parts to be rendered on the server (namely the search feature, so even unauthenticated users can search for books), and going the standard SPA + separate REST API way would thus require me to run my application in two servers, instead of just one.
-That’s how I ended up picking the Next.js framework, for its full-stack capabilities and extensive community.

 ## Acknowledgements

 - [The Next.js documentation](https://nextjs.org/docs)